Israel1te/FlowNote/README.md

 - Special thanks to the Django community for their invaluable resources and support.

 ## Contact
-Created by Samuel Pope and John Yamamoto - feel free to reach out at sjpope03@gmail.com.
+Samuel Pope, John Yamamoto, Israel Ibinayin, Matthew Ruiz - feel free to reach out at sjpope03@gmail.com, israelibinayin12@gmail.com.